 |become an employee and start earning a salary or wage||

-If you don't tell your employer what your preferred rate is, the default rate will be used .
-You should also contact your KiwiSaver provider to let them know.
+if you don't tell your employer what your preferred rate is, the default rate will be used .
+You should also let your KiwiSaver scheme provider know.

-If you work in a state or integrated school the Board of Trustees is your employer for the purposes of KiwiSaver.
+If you work in a state or integrated school, the Board of Trustees is your employer for KiwiSaver purposes.
 If you change schools, you're treated as starting new employment and will be automatically enrolled even though you stay on the same payroll.

 Working multiple jobs

-If you're a KiwiSaver member and you start working a secondary job:
+As you're already a KiwiSaver member,if you start working a secondary job:

-- contributions will also be deducted from any new jobs you start, and
+- contributions should be deducted from any new jobs you start, as well as your main employment and

 - you'll receive compulsory employer contributions from all your employers.

-Twelve months after your first contribution is received you can apply for a contributions holiday and apply it to any or all of your jobs.
+Twelve months after your first contribution is received you can apply for a contributions holiday for any or all of your jobs.